barboraberkova/english-for-designers/homework-10.md

 - basically drawing with a pencil

+image of respondents and their needs image of wireframes

 ### Choosing the Right Paints (still part of the process) /from sketches to colors/paints

 - basically painting with the colors